 It should be evident to even the least observant that the preceding figure used only

-relevant to the visible part of Africa on the Apollo image.
+the visible part of Africa on the Apollo image.
 No useful part of ATS-

 As for dating the image, the most representative track relating to the Apollo image terminator is number 11, which is 1849, and commenced at 09:05, which compares well with the 14:30 time suggested by Stellarium.